The permaculture blog for city-dwellers

 Keen to learn how to live more lightly in the city?
 Me too.
 For more than a decade, I’ve explored permaculture at the urban scale — via small-space food gardening, low-impact home renovations, a city honesty stall and my own permaculture-infused digital marketing business.

-Created in 2012, this blog explores what’s possible when us city folk embrace more regenerative, connective, green and calm lifestyles.
-Because we can’t all escape to the country!
+Created in 2012, this permaculture blog explores what’s possible when we city folk embrace more regenerative, connective and calm lifestyles.
+Because we don’t all want to move to the country.

 Browse popular topics: